-This area developed on one acre to 3/4-acre tracts with individual septic systems.
+acre tracts with individual septic systems.
 The area includes commercial, some limited industrial and residential.
 There are some large acreage undeveloped tracts that are in danger of being subject to continued pattern of urban sprawl.

-- ✗ Provide housing opportunities for all ages and incomes - Promote compact development where services exist - Promote expansion of services where needed - Provide requirements for connectivity of developments - ➤ Develop requirements for infill developments that complements the rural character - Preserve historic structures and areas
+- × Provide housing opportunities for all ages and incomes - Promote compact development where services exist - Promote expansion of services where needed - Provide requirements for connectivity of developments - Develop requirements for infill developments that complements the rural character - × Preserve historic structures and areas